philipcristiano/worker_process/docs/source/index.rst

 .. literalinclude:: ../../examples/example_worker.py

 The `tick` method will be called in an infinite loop.
 WorkerProcess will handle `SIGTERM` and `SIGHUP`.
 You can override the default `SIGHUP` behavior (of nothing) by adding the method `sighup`. `startup` and `shutdown` methods are available as well that will run before and after the loop.

+WorkerProcess can also limit the number of loops per second with the `max_ticks_per_second` variable.
+This supports floating point numbers as well so `.1` will run once every 10 seconds.
+This is mainly used for keeping the worker from going into a busy loop.

 A full example: